douglaskataki/PrivEscWindows/README.md

 .\setup.ps1
 ```

+5) Change User autologin:

+Go to Accounts > Sign-in options

+Set a password to User account

+**Turn off** Use my sign-in info to automatically finish setting up after an update.

-5) Restart your windows VM.
+6) Restart your windows VM.

 # How to use it this script